Jiaqi-Du/Ko_Sweep/README.md

   &nbsp;&nbsp;&nbsp;&nbsp; S<sub>wr</sub>: irreducible water saturation

   **tD:** dimensionless time, 1 tD means the volume of injected fluid is equal to the pore volume

+## Output ##

+- **1. Output for Dataset.xlsx**

+  The value of Ko, S, and MSE for each combination will be written into the Dataset.xlsx.

+   **Ko:** The best Koval value to fit the Total Recovery Factor vs. td curve

+   **S:** The best flowing fluid value to fit the Total Recovery Factor vs. td curve

+   **MSE:** Mean squared error between Ko simulation solution and analytical solution

+- **2. Plots for Ko results**

+  Produce a new folder `mkdir ~\Plots`, the plots for displacement efficiency, and total efficiency are saved.